Seattle Citroën

 NEW YORK CITY, LATE 1960's

 This photo was an easy one to figure out.
 In the background, one can see a sign on a building that reads, Best & Co.
 Googling this reveals that this was a department store in New York City.
-The photo is taken at 50th and Fifth Avenue, looking North.
+So it was easy to figure out that the photo was taken at 50th and Fifth Avenue, looking North.

 Google Street View, 2024